Binghamton-University-Table-Tennis/documents/New_E-Board_Guide.md

 ##### Travel

 - Save all your receipts so you can get reimbursed when you return.
 - If you plan to rent a car, reserve it at least one week in advance.
+Enterprise Rent-A-Car has good pricing.
+Be sure to ask for a discount equal to the Binghamton employee discount.
 - Set up a meeting with the club sports director if you need help planning your budget.
 Come prepared with cost estimates.
 - Before you can travel, you need to set up a time to pick up the travel binder at the East Gym.
 This binder contains emergency contact information and you must bring this binder to the tournament.